gglessner/MQulator/README.md

 - Use `--disable-cert-verification` to bypass server certificate validation (useful for testing with self-signed certs).
 - The tool will prompt for the keystore password (except for PEM files, which don't require passwords).
 - The `--keystore` argument is optional - omit it for TLS without client certificate authentication.
-- Each message is logged to its own file: `logs/QUEUE1_YYYYMMDD_HHMMSS_NNNN.log`.
+- Each message is logged to its own file: `logs/TARGET_NAME_YYYYMMDD_HHMMSS_NNNN.log` (queue names or topic strings with special characters converted to underscores).

 ### MQwrite.py
-A companion tool to write raw messages (as logged by MQbrowse.py) back to an IBM MQ queue.
-It reads a log file from the `logs` directory and writes its contents as a message to the specified queue.
+A companion tool that can write raw messages (as logged by MQbrowse.py) to IBM MQ queues or publish them to topics.
+It reads a log file from the `logs` directory and writes its contents as a message to the specified queue or publishes it to a topic.
 You can use it to replay individual message files captured by MQbrowse.py.

-**Example usage:**
+**Queue Writing Mode:**
 ```
 # JKS keystore (default)
 python MQwrite.py --keystore mycert.jks --server host:port --qm QM1 --channel CHANNEL1 --queue QUEUE1 --file logs/QUEUE1_YYYYMMDD_HHMMSS_NNNN.log